 Financial managers work closely with top executives and with departments that develop the data financial managers need.

-Most financial managers work full time, and about 1 in 3 work more than 40 hours per week.
+Most financial managers work full time and some work more than 40 hours per week.

 Get the education you need: Find schools for Financial Managers near you!